mauricechiodo/eim-case-studies/course/algorithms/hart/index.md

 ---
 # Footnotes

 $\F{1}$ This does not apply to serious offences, such as rape, robbery or murder.
-Hate crime, domestic abuse and driving offences also disqualify an offender from Checkpoint.
+Hate crime, domestic abuse and driving offences also disqualify a suspect from Checkpoint.

 ---
 # Bibliography